 It provides mental health support, behavioural support and participation in education for children and young people in the care of Child Safety Services.

-Our Alcohol and Other Drug Service (AODS team) provides support for people, their families and the local community who are experiencing problems related to alcohol and other substance use and misuse.
-Our service is voluntary and you can access our service without a referral.
+Our Alcohol and Other Drugs Service (AODS team) provides support for people, their families and the local community who are worried about their alcohol or substance use.

-If you need information and support outside of these hours, please contact us on 1800 177 833.
-This service provides 24/7 counselling, information, and advice for people experiencing problems with drugs or alcohol.
+If you need information and support outside of these hours, please contact Alcohol and Drug Information Service on 1800 177 833.
+This service provides 24/7 counselling, information, and advice for people experiencing problems with alcohol or drugs.

 The Park - Centre for Mental Health (The Park) is home to a range of mental health services for the people of Queensland, particularly to those in the south-east corner of the state.